ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

         docker pull jenkins/jenkins:lts

-2. Create a folder on your host machine containing your fullchain certificate and key
+2. Create a folder on your host machine containing your fullchain certificate and private certificate key (see e.g. [Let's Encrypt](https://letsencrypt.org/docs/))

-3. Run Jenkins
+3. Run Jenkins by executing the following command (change the hostname and choose which port alternative you need)

         docker run -itd --name jenkins \
             --restart always \
             -v jenkins_data:/var/jenkins_home \
             -v /var/run/docker.sock:/var/run/docker.sock \
-            -e VIRTUAL_HOST=your.jenkins.domain -e VIRTUAL_PORT=8080 \ # If you are NOT using a separate NGINX instance -p 8080:8080                                               # If you ARE using a separate NGINX instance jenkins/jenkins:lts
+            -e VIRTUAL_HOST=your.jenkins.domain -e VIRTUAL_PORT=8080 \ # Alternative 1: If you are NOT using a separate NGINX instance
+            -p 8080:8080                                               # Alternative 2: If you ARE using a separate NGINX instance jenkins/jenkins:lts

 4. Run the NGINX proxy docker container, this will automatically setup all reverse proxies and force https on all connections.